Semi-orthogonality in Fukaya-Seidel mirrors to blowups of abelian varieties: A-side semi-orthogonal decomposition

 \begin{proof} As depicted in Figure \ref{fig:ham_inv_Floer},

 where we use $HF$ on the righthand-side because in a fiber $\dd=0$ as there are no bigons between linear Lagrangians in a 4-torus.
-We start with $\ell'_i, \ell''_j$ in the fiber over the left intersection point, and parallel transport around the loop around the origin with respect to that starting point.
-The second equality follows because $\Phi^s$ is a diffeomorphism for any $s$ so preserves intersection points, hence we can apply $\Phi^{s}$ to Lagrangians in the second factor of the $\oplus$ and then note that $\Phi^{1}(\ell_i)$ is Hamiltonian isotopic to $\ell_{i+1}$ \cite[Lemma 4.24]{Ca20} so the statement follows from the Hamiltonian invariance of $HF$ \cite[Theorem 1.5]{fuk_intro}.
-The gradings will be justified in Subsection \ref{sec:grading}.
+We start with $\ell'_i, \ell''_j$ in the fiber over the left intersection point $b_0$, and parallel transport around the singular fiber.
+The second equality follows because parallel transport $\Phi_{\gamma(0) \to \gamma(1)}$ is a diffeomorphism so preserves intersection points, hence we can apply $\Phi_{\delta_{K_j}(s_0)}^{-1}$ and $\Phi^{s}$ to Lagrangians in the first and second factor of the direct sum, respectively.
+Then note that $\Phi_{\delta_{K_j}(s_0)}^{-1}\Phi_{\gamma_{L_i}(t_0)}$ is parallel transport around a loop not containing the critical value so is Hamiltonian by \cite[Theorem 6.21(ii)]{symp_intro}, and $\Phi^{1}(\ell_i)$ is Hamiltonian isotopic to $\ell_{i+1}$ by \cite[Lemma 4.24]{Ca20}.
+Thus the statement follows from the Hamiltonian invariance of $HF$ \cite[Theorem 1.5]{fuk_intro}.

 \end{proof}